 Some antibiotics can make your skin more sensitive to the sun.
 This is called drug-induced photosensitivity, and it makes you more likely to get a rash or a severe sunburn – the kind that peels and blisters – following sun exposure.

 Topical acne treatments help speed up renewal of the skin’s surface, but this temporarily thins the outer layer of skin, making us more vulnerable to the sun’s rays.
-Try to avoid prolonged sun exposure, use sunscreen and wear protective clothing if you regularly apply benzoyl peroxide, retinol or salicylic acid to your skin.
+Try to avoid prolonged sun exposure, use sunscreen and wear protective clothing if you regularly apply treatments containing benzoyl peroxide, retinol or salicylic acid to your skin.

 Heat is hard on your heart.
-And if you’re currently taking heart or blood pressure medication, your heart may have to work even harder to keep you cool.
+And if you’re currently taking heart or blood pressure medication, your heart may have to work even harder to keep you cool on hot days.
 Beta blockers lower your blood pressure and constrict blood vessels, making it more difficult for your body to pump blood to the surface of your skin and keep it there.
 And because diuretics flush excess liquid and sodium from your body to improve blood pressure, you may not be able to sweat enough in the heat.

 Stimulants raise your basal body temperature, which is the temperature your body maintains while at rest.
 With a higher resting body temperature, it takes less time and lower outdoor temperatures to make your core temperature shoot up to dangerous levels.